bobbyiscool123/Terminal_ai_assistant_lite/README.md

 4. "Find the largest 10 files in my home directory"
 5. "Create a compressed backup of my Documents folder"

+## Disclaimer

+Terminal AI Assistant Lite is a personal A.I. assistant and is not intended to replace human interaction or professional advice.
+Use it at your own risk.

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 License.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request to our [GitHub repository](https://github.com/bobbyiscool123/Terminal_ai_assistant_lite).

-## Acknowledgments

-- This is the lite version of the full Terminal AI Assistant project
-- Thanks to Google for providing the Gemini API